The Mission-Critical problem for PTT is the reliance on the underlying network. This is dealt with in a number of ways in the MCPTT standard:

 - Direct Mode/Proximity Services (ProSe) will allow users to communicate with each other when there is no available network.

-A number of vendors have come up with solutions to the problem of direct mode on an LTE device.
+A number of vendors have already come up with solutions to the problem of direct mode on an LTE device.

 Sonim has a direct mode accessory for the XP8 which connects to other users via the 900MHz ISM band, providing voice and data.